jonathanstallings/getSorted/README.md

 # getSorted

+### What is this repository for? ###

-Simple animations of Insertion Sort and shuffle-in-place for Code Fellows F1: Visualize a Data Structure's Algorithm Project
+* Code Fellows F1: Visualize a Data Structure's Algorithm Project
+* Contains simple animations of Insertion Sort and shuffle-in-place algorithms
+* Version 1.0